How to Plan a Marketing Budget in 6 Simple Steps: 2021 Guide

 - And more!

-You’ll want to have an idea of which strategies you want to use for your business.
+You’ll want to have an idea of which strategies you want to use for your business when creating a marketing budget.
 When you know which strategies you want to invest in, you can determine how they will fit into your marketing budget plan.
-That brings us to our next critical component.
+That brings us to our next critical component of how to plan a marketing budget.

 6. Research strategy prices